PsyTeachR/FAQ/docs/02-troubleshooting.md

 ## I am unable to install add-on packages from source. {#rtools}

-If you are not able to install packages from source, you are missing the build tools that are used to compile source code into files that the operating system can execute.
+If you are not able to install <a class='glossary' target='_blank' title='A group of R functions.' href='https://psyteachr.github.io/glossary/p#package'>packages</a> from source, you are missing the build tools that are used to compile source code into files that the operating system can execute.

 * If you are a Windows user